Fexcraft/States/README.md

 ### What is "States"?
 Similarly to "Nations" (an old FSU module), it contains a _multi-layer_ protection system.
-It is composed as follows: `Chunk -> District -> Municipality -> State`.
+It is composed of (in order): `Chunk -> District -> Municipality -> State`.

 Players can create a "Municipality", technically regard it as a "town" which expands.
 Depending on it's size it will get various Titles ("Hamlet", "Village", "Town" and so on).
-You can configure those titles and aswel limit how many districts a municipality can have, in config.
+You can configure those titles and also limit how many districts a municipality can have in the config.

 Here an example of how a populated/claimed area could look like:
 ![STCM](https://i.imgur.com/6KgjMei.png)

 Chunks have "types", based on their type their protection is handled differently, chunks can also be linked
-to each other - the "core" chunk will store essential data then (owner, type, tax), and if you sell the core
+to each other - the "core" chunk will then store the essential data (owner, type, tax), and if you sell the core
-chunk, all linked to it are sold ofcourse too!
+chunk, all which are linked to it will be sold of course too!

 Here an example of various _Chunk Types_ in various districts:
 ![STPM](https://i.imgur.com/pDfBGTV.png)

-By default "wilderness" (unclaimed land) is _protected_, making players unable to edit blocks there, you can
+By default "wilderness" (unclaimed land) is _protected_, making players unable to edit/access blocks there,
-ofcourse disable that in config.
+you can disable that in config.
 In case when the wilderness is protected players can make "temporary" claims
 which are called "Transit Zones" - they automatically unclaim after a day and cost 10% of the chunk's price.
 They are for example useful to e.g. build roads from one municipality to another which are a distance apart.
-_Ofcourse, the "transit zone" does not give access to the whole chunk, only a specific level set in config._
+_The "transit zone" does not give access to the whole chunk, only a specific block level set in config._

-There are also other nice side-features like "Sign Ships", which can be either linked to the player himself
+There are also other nice side-features like "Sign Ships", which can be either linked to the player self
-(private player shops) or to the municipality or state - so the income/outcome goes directly there.
+(private player shops) or to the municipality or state - so the income/outcome goes directly there!
 _[SignShop - VIDEO](https://cdn.discordapp.com/attachments/424351061873131521/443900271362572288/2018-05-10_00-17-07.mp4)

 ### Other mentionable things:
 - an special ingame GUI to claim land
-- a GUI to see the whole region at once (32x32 chunks area) (note: currently instable)
+- a GUI to see the whole region at once (32x32 chunks area) (note: currently unstable)
   - available modes being "terrain", "claims", "districts", "municipalities", "states"
 - every district/municipality/state can have a custom (HEX) color on the map! (or actually should)
 - districts have also "types", based on them e.g. (once _Companies_ are implemented) buying terrain as Company